 We Are Stronger Than Cancer!
 CTKG Megan Raises $4,300 for Fundraiser

 During CTKG Megan’s term, students and community members across the state worked to make her Stronger Than Cancer fundraiser a success.
 In schools, students held Hat Day Fundraisers to support Megan’s original $1,000 goal.
 Community members made online donations and, along with students, surpassed Megan’s second goal of $3,000.
-In all, CTKG Megan raised $4,300 to help hire entertainers to lift the spirits of cancer patients.
+In all, CTKG Megan raised more than $4,300 to help hire entertainers to lift the spirits of cancer patients.
 During the fall, Megan was able to donate $1,250 each to Connecticut Children’s Medical Center in Hartford and Yale New Haven Children’s Hospital in New Haven.
 The remaining money will be donated to help support cancer research.